somewhatlurker/diva_fontmap_tools/guides/generating_fonts.md

 The positioning of characters within the grid can be set manually with `--force_baseline 0.XX`.
 0.85 should be a good starting point.

+Characters can be forced to use less of the available space with `--shrink X` settings

 To set a custom character list (what characters to output), add `-c [CHARLIST_TXT]`.

 For help selecting a font style/variation from a font with multiple in a single file, read `font_variations.md`.